 Employment Law Advice

-Brachers can provide advice to employees on “without prejudice” discussions and protected conversations, including strategy and responses.
-Often these are linked to an offer made within a settlement agreement.
+Brachers settlement agreement solicitors provide advice to employees on “without prejudice” discussions and protected conversations, including strategy and responses

 Settlement Agreements (previously known as compromise agreements) are legally binding agreements between an employer and employee.
-The purpose of a Settlement Agreement is to provide a formal means by which an individual agrees that they will not bring specified claims against their employer, often at the end of their employment.
+The purpose of a settlement agreement is to allow the parties to agree a ‘clean break’.
+Once you sign the agreement you will not be able to bring the listed claims against your employer.
 Take a look at our tips on what to expect in a settlement agreement.

 Why do I need legal advice?